 John Chitty, 2015.

-Much of this new information is very intuitive -people have been using their Social Nervous Systems to regulate self, other and community for as long as we have been on the planet- (everyone instinctually knows the healing power of feeling listened to, a warm smile, kind touch, laughing with a friend, compassionate acknowledgement and so on).
+Much of this new information is very intuitive -people have been using their Social Nervous Systems to regulate self, other and community for as long as we have been on the planet- (everyone instinctually knows the healing power of feeling listened to, a warm smile, kind touch, laughing with a friend, safe and reassuring eye contact, compassionate acknowledgement and so on).
 Yet it has only been in the last 10-15 years that science has identified the importance of this group of nerves that help us feel acknowledged, loved, contacted, met, bonded, secure and support the regulation of the ANS.

 So…how does this research impact you and your community?